Sketch vs Figma for UI Designers 2026: An Honest, In-Depth Comparison

 Who Should Choose Sketch?

 Imagine a five-person product studio in Amsterdam.
 Everyone's on MacBooks.
-They've spent three years building a beautiful design system in Sketch.
+They've built a beautiful design system in Sketch over three years.
 Their developers use Zeplin for handoff.
-They work mostly async but don't need live co-editing more than a couple times a week.
-For them, switching to Figma would hurt — it'd take weeks to migrate, and honestly, might not even be worth it.
-I've seen teams go through that migration and regret it.
+They work async but don't need live co-editing more than a couple of times a week.
+For them, switching to Figma would be painful, expensive in migration time, and — honestly — not obviously worth it.
+I've seen teams go through that migration and deeply regret the timing of it.

 Choose Sketch if: